Unemployment for Coronavirus in North Carolina

 The DES will determine your weekly benefit amount by simply adding your wages earned in the last 2 quarters of the base period and dividing that number by 52.
 The maximum benefit is up to $350 per week and benefits last up to 20 weeks.

-***COVID-19 UPDATE: The federal government has passed emergency legislation that allows for up to $600 per week in additional unemployment assistance for those who have lost work due to the coronavirus.
-These additional benefits will apply for weeks of April 4-July 31.
-North Carolina DES is awaiting clarification on these benefits.
+***COVID-19 UPDATE: The federal government’s $600 per week in additional unemployment assistance for those who have lost work due to the coronavirus has expired.
+These additional benefits were available for the weeks of April 4-July 31.
+Congress is currently negotiating another COVID-19 relief bill, which may include additional enhanced benefits, but the outcome is uncertain.
 For the most up-to-date information on these additional federal benefits, stay tuned to the DES coronavirus unemployment updates page.

 How do I file a claim for unemployment benefits in North Carolina?